Basement waterproofing solution for a Georgian family home in Bath

 The Waterproofing Solution Methodology

+The first task was to clear the site of all debris, emptying out years of collected clutter to leave a blank canvas on which to create the perfect dry living space for this family home.
 After the first contractors laid the concrete flooring, Timberwise technicians hit the ground running, the chosen system was a cavity drain membrane system (otherwise known as Type C waterproofing).
 A Type C waterproofing solution controls the flow of water within the basement area as opposed to stopping the flow of water.

 Cavity Wall Membrane